Carob Avocado Mousse

 - Transfer the mousse to individual bowls and serve.
 Store in the fridge until ready to eat, up to five days.
 Keeps well in freezer for six months.

-Pair with whipped cream, cacao nibs, or caramel for garnish.
-Serves two.
+Pair with whipped cream, cacao nibs, strawberries, caramel or fresh mint for garnish.

 Check out Melissa’s Produce as the do carry fresh carob from time to time and import them into the Southern California area.
 You may be able to find them at Erewhon in Los Angeles or Mother’s Market in Orange County.